sailinglab/pgm-spring-2019/_posts/2019-01-09-lecture-notes-template.md

 #### Using Canonical Representation
 Even if we use fine-grained representation, the Mrkov network is often overparameterized.
 For any given distribution, there are multiple choices of parameters to describe in the model.
 Consider a pair of cliques $$\{A, B\}$$ and $$\{B, C\}$$, the information about $$B$$ can be placed in either of the two cliques, resulting in ambiguities.

+The canonical representation provides a natural approach to avoid this problem.
+It is defined over all non-empty cliques as shown below.<d-footnote>Please refer to Koller and Friedman Texbook Ch.4, page 129 for details.</d-footnote> The formula performs an inclusion-exclusion computation.
 <d-math block>
 \begin{aligned}
     P'''(A,B,C,D)&=\frac{1}{Z}\psi_c(A,B,D)\psi_c(B,C,D) \\